Trump pushes Abraham Accords expansion, warns of force if Iran talks collapse

 He added that it would be an “Honor” for Iran itself to become part of the framework if Tehran reaches a final agreement with Washington.

-Trump, calls held with regional leaders
+Trump calls held with regional leaders

-Trump said he discussed the issue during conversations with leaders from Saudi Arabia, United Arab Emirates, Qatar, Pakistan, Turkey, Egypt, Jordan and Bahrain.
+Trump said he discussed the issue during conversations with leaders from Saudi Arabia, the United Arab Emirates, Qatar, Pakistan, Turkey, Egypt, Jordan and Bahrain.

 The US President argued that after Washington’s efforts to broker peace in the region, participation in the Abraham Accords should effectively become a requirement for regional stability.